£/$/€100 off your first WeRoad with code WEROADER100

 A thousand shades of green

-New day, new trek!
+New day, new hike!
 Today we're off to discover one of the island's most stunning viewpoints, the Miradouro Da Vista Do Rei.
 There are various trails to reach this incredible panoramic spot, and whichever we choose, we'll find ourselves in a landscape where lush nature paints everything in countless shades of green.
 Reaching the top, the view opens up to the twin lakes that dominate the valley below, making the scene even more harmonious.

 A blue lake and a green one